 Even if your symptoms are mild, tell your doctor if they last for more than 2 or 3 days.
 If you have a more severe headache, make sure to call your doctor or nurse advice line.

 A mild spinal headache can be relieved by self-care at home.
 It usually goes away in a few days.
 A good first step is to lie down in a quiet, dark room until the headache is gone.

 Your doctor may also suggest caffeine to relieve your headache.
-He or she may give you a prescription for caffeine tablets.
-Or your doctor may have you try drinks with caffeine, like coffee or espresso.
 If your doctor agrees, you can take over-the-counter pain medicine.
 Be sure to follow the directions on the label.

 Don't forget to drink liquids to keep your body hydrated.
 Avoid drinks with alcohol.
 They won't help your body stay hydrated.
 And they may make your headache worse.